An early prototype, with the controller app

 The base of the car is a laser-cut sheet of acrylic plastic.
 The car is held up by two front wheels, and a ball caster at the rear to keep balance.

-This project was part of our university course, and received a grade of 90%.
+This project was part of the 'Engineering Projects and Entrepreneurship' module of our degree programme, and received a grade of 90%.